shdlabs/SSTorytime/src/README.md

 </pre>

+Incoming and outgoing arrows are treated distinct.
+The order in which they are entered is retained while parsing so that users see what they have typed.
+However, when summing adjacencies for the graph we need to be careful not to count arrows twice.
+We also need to be able to search for both the incoming and outgoing arrows from a single node.
+If we had simply created a table for all nodes-link triplets (all_from,link,all_to), it would easy to search for links incoming and and outgoing, but this is not very efficient for normal usage and would involve a lot of redundant work for the usual use-cases.

+This issues comes back to concern us when translating a graph model into SQL.
+SQL was designed to work with normalized data models, which were (in turn) optimized for human entry in a random access pattern.
+Here, on the other hand, there is never any human entry into the database, and the APIs we provide here can manage duplicated records easily (not least because data almost never change).
+We can make use of the invariances of the data to separate data structures into different blocks, linked by pointers.

 ## Representing data structures in SQL

 There are several issues around storing the data from N4L in a database.
 Apart from the issue of speed and efficiency, we need to

 * Represent lists of links, which are triplets of primary keys (a,b,c).
 * Deal with unicode strings for storage and searching.

+In Go(lang), links are represented as array slices, but databases do not typically support arrays directly, and the normal thing to do would be to create another entity relation.
+This is possible, but again would lead to adding redundant work during common searches.
+Call me old-fashioned, but I hate waste sot he argument that modern CPUs will make it fast doesn't stop me from trying to optimize for the actual processes involved in searching.

-The key thing about saving data structured by N4L in SQL is that SQL is not traditionally compatible with the datatypes and encapsulation mechanisms of Go.
-Traditional SQL doesn't have a way of encapsulating tables of a particular type to primary key ranges that are private to a particular parent node.
-Postgres, however, has internal array types that do support this.
-We can only hope that these are efficient for lookup, otherwise one is faced with searching for records that match a particular key in a potentially lengthy and inefficient search.
-Even graph databases (at least some) force users to do this.
+The key thing about saving data structured by N4L in SQL is that SQL is not traditionally compatible with the datatypes and encapsulation mechanisms used by Go (associative arrays or maps, etc).
+Although one could simulate private arrays with a table restricted by a field matching a primary key, this is wasteful and untidy.
+Its efficiency becomes noticable as potentially the square of the number of nodes we add.

+So, traditional SQL doesn't have a way of encapsulating tables of a particular type to primary key ranges that are private to a particular parent node.
+Postgres, however, does have internal array types that support this.
+Using this feature would make the database model non-portable, but that was already foregone in the project proposal.

+Ideally, we can hope that postgres arrays are efficient for lookup.
+In the interests of science, I therefore commit to performing some experiments and tests on these two alternatives.